Shadow Visitor (“I haunt” Series)

 In a whirl of magnetic power, the shadow slurped our eyesight.
 We gawked at its spectral whiteness, mesmerized.
 Then heard it.

-The chamber featured a central, multi-dimensional screen, in whose middle the tableau vivant caved in.
+The chamber featured a central, multi-dimensional screen.
+In its middle, the tableau vivant caved in.
 No other screen.
 Our diving spirits, the eerie shadow, and the fog between.

 Shadow’s jingle